nomocas/yamvish-rql/README.md

 		filterOn:''
 	}
 })
-// filter 'myArr' with RQL interpolated with 'filterOn' values (from context) and store result in 'myFilteredArr' .rql('myArr', 'myFilteredArr', 'title=match={{ filterOn }}')
+// filter 'myArr' with RQL expression interpolated with 'filterOn' values (from context) and store result in 'myFilteredArr' .rql('myArr', 'myFilteredArr', 'title=match={{ filterOn }}')
 // produce input that is binded to 'filterOn' .input('text', '{{ filterOn }}')